-The allotments have been at the present location adjoining the village surgery since about 1962.
+The allotments have been at the present Hole Lane location since about 1962.
 The site covers nearly an acre and is currently divided into 26 individual plots, which are cultivated by 21 tenants.
 Originally these were 5 and 10 rods in size but recent subdivision has created some smaller areas to accommodate those who cannot manage to run the full 5 rods.
 Working an allotment does involve quite a commitment and a couple of hours a week from spring through the summer and autumn is required to keep the sites going.

 Bentley Allotments – autumn 2016

 Tending an allotment is good exercise.
 Plot holders enjoy working their pieces of land, and the satisfaction of “growing your own” is a real bonus and there is plenty of bartering and free advice available.

 Perhaps you might consider taking on a plot or, if this seems a little daunting, joining with someone to share a site.

 For more information about obtaining an allotment, please contact the Allotment Manager; Mr Bill Whitfield Tel: 07802 913752 or email to: firstname.lastname@example.org